fenghsueh/Triclass-BSDefects/README.md

 ## Introduction

-This is the public repository hosting the three-class dataset for ball screw surface defects, hereinafter referred as ``KIT-BS-recls``, used in the journal paper “**Domain-unique group- and its subgroups-aware fault diagnostics for machine components: An open-set domain adaptation approach**” (under review) from amtc Advanced Manufacturing Technology Center at Tongji University.
+This is the public repository hosting the three-class dataset for ball screw surface defects, hereinafter referred as ``KIT-BS-recls``, used in the journal paper “**Domain-unique group- and its subgroups-aware fault diagnostics for machine components: An open-set domain adaptation approach**” from amtc Advanced Manufacturing Technology Center at Tongji University.

 It is a reclassified version of the original bi-class dataset published by the wbk Institute of Production Science at the Karlsruhe Institute of Technology, hereinafter referred as ``KIT-BS``.